I Am Never Doing Ministry Again

 However, with NO dedicated full-time staff and no significant funding, things began to fall by the wayside.
 My partner and I decided we needed to speak to our pastors and leaders about what we were feeling and the barriers we were facing, hoping to arrive at a plan which would help.

 Now that I am many years removed from this time in my life, I see the really unhealthy and unsustainable dynamics within the ministry and its leadership structure (I don't say this flippantly or accusatory - just as a fact based upon my current work and education in organizational leadership and talent development, addressing team dysfunctions, emotional intelligence, and process improvement protocols).
 At the time, it seemed normal.
-It was all I’d ever known and honestly was a lot healthier than my time interning at the other megachurch.
+It was all I’d ever known and honestly was a lot healthier than my time at other churches.
 The reporting structures and workflows were unnecessarily cumbersome and ineffective.
 Lack of strategic full-time staff and overreliance on volunteers created slow processes and an inability to respond to problems or improve the system.
 Staff and volunteers worked on the edge of burnout at all times.
 Everyone just put their head down and did what needed to be done.

 The meeting with our leaders did not go well.
 We tried to be honest and authentic about what we were feeling and to ask for help.
 Instead of acknowledging our expressed experience and considering what could be done to maintain momentum and remove some of our pain points – we were reprimanded.
 Our ask for help was perceived as stepping out of order and complaining.
-The two of us had never experienced a situation like this before.
-We were young in our professional lives and had no guidance to navigate this situation.
-In hindsight, I’m not sure we did a good job of advocating for ourselves, addressing the misperceptions we encountered from our leaders, or communicating what our needs were.

-Up until that point, we had run the ministry with decent autonomy and great success.
-There was no moral failure on either of our parts, yet all of a sudden after speaking up, our leadership did not trust us.
+Our leaders decided we were feeling burned out because we were too young when we were placed in leadership and we had not received proper mentorship and supervision.
+There had been no moral failure on either of our parts, yet all of a sudden after speaking up, our leadership did not trust us.
 Nothing we said made it better.
 It seemed that the more we tried to clarify the less we were trusted and the worse our situation became.
+The remedy to our problem was more oversight and involvement from an appointed leader.

 The mental and emotional strain of needing to convince someone who didn't understand why we wanted to do what we wanted to do the particular way that we wanted to do it was more than exhausting.
 The added time spent in meetings, added administrative work, and jumping through hoops to get things approved was incapacitating to two already overloaded individuals.